KasRoid/EchoKit/README.md

 EchoKit offers eight logging levels for monitoring and debugging:

-- **notice**

-Typically used for less important messages that may be useful in tracking application flow.
+- **notice**: Typically used for less important messages that may be useful in tracking application flow.

-- **info**

-Provides general information about application processes, often used for regular operations.
+- **info**: Provides general information about application processes, often used for regular operations.

-- **debug**

-Offers detailed debugging information helpful during development to diagnose problems.
+- **debug**: Offers detailed debugging information helpful during development to diagnose problems.

-- **trace**

-Provides more granular debugging information than `debug`, capturing step-by-step tracing of operations.
+- **trace**: Provides more granular debugging information than `debug`, capturing step-by-step tracing of operations.

-- **warning**

-Indicates a possible issue or unexpected situation that isn't necessarily an error but requires attention.
+- **warning**: Indicates a possible issue or unexpected situation that isn't necessarily an error but requires attention.

-- **error**

-Represents a failure or issue that disrupts normal operation but doesn't cause the program to terminate.
+- **error**: Represents a failure or issue that disrupts normal operation but doesn't cause the program to terminate.

-- **fault**

-Signifies a serious failure that can potentially corrupt application state or require a restart to recover.
+- **fault**: Signifies a serious failure that can potentially corrupt application state or require a restart to recover.

-- **critical**

-Used for extremely severe errors that may cause premature termination and require immediate attention.
+- **critical**: Used for extremely severe errors that may cause premature termination and require immediate attention.

 ---